thijmen38/Earthy-Group2/docs/design.md

 ### Summary
 <div style="text-align: justify">
-The Forming process strategicaly developed a shape from the spatial configuration based on the REL-Chart and the bubble diagram.
+The Forming process strategically developed a shape from the spatial configuration based on the REL-Chart and the bubble diagram.
 In order to define the shape and the layout, a grid was defined which became the base for converting the design ideas and concepts into the proposed site boundary.
 This grid was imminent in making the design more modular.
 </div>

 ---